Academic Catalog

 Pre-Physical Therapy

 St. Catherine University offers a limited number of undergraduate students a dual-degree program leading to the Doctor of Physical Therapy.
-This program is available only to specific majors and contingent on students meeting the DPT admission requirements.
+This program is available only to specific majors and contingent on students meeting the DPT Program admission requirements.

-There are two options for starting a dual degree (3+3) program: 1.
-Applying via the Early Admission Program (EAP) in high school or 2. declaring one of the DPT Dual Degree majors while enrolled at St. Kate’s.
-Both options will require students to apply for the dual degree program by their junior year.
+Both options require students to apply for the dual degree program by their junior year.
 Please see the next tab for more information about the application process and curriculum for both options.

-ACT score of 24
+• ACT score of 24 or greater

-High school cumulative GPA of 3.25 or better on a 4.0 scale
+• High school cumulative GPA of 3.25 or better on a 4.0 scale

-Declare a major in one of the following:
+• Declare a major in one of the following:

 • B.S. in Applied Science in Biology (Pre-PT)

-To be considered for admission, applicants must meet the following requirements:
+To be considered for admission, applicants must meet the following academic requirements:

 • Junior status at St. Catherine University (minimum of 60 credits)

 • Applicants must have at least two years of college experience before applying for admission.
-This does not include AP, CIS, PSEO, OR IB credit.
+This does not include AP, CIS, PSEO, or IB credit.

 • Declared a major in one of the following: